 Source: MN DEED website as of November 2016.
 Figures shown are median hourly wages rounded down to the nearest whole number.

-In the Auto Service Technology program, students will have the opportunity to learn skills to prepare for entry-level positions as automotive technicians.
+In the Auto Service Technology program, students will learn skills to prepare for entry-level positions as automotive technicians.
 These skills will also be helpful in preparing for A.S.E.
 (Automotive Service Excellence) certification.
-Courses of instruction cover all systems of the automobile, including basic operation and parts identification with the objective of developing diagnostic skills.
-Automotive service technicians, in addition to enjoying working with their hands, must also have the ability to systematically diagnose technical automotive problems.View Catalog or Request Info
+Courses of instruction cover all systems of the automobile.
+This includes basic operation as well as learning to identify parts with the goal of developing diagnostic skills.
+Automotive service technicians, in addition to enjoying working with their hands, must also have the ability to diagnose technical automotive problems.View Catalog or Request Info

 Skills & Knowledge